 A is a middle-aged Chinese man living in New Zealand.
 He has been suffering from sorrow and loneliness ever since the death of his beloved wife.
 Unable to overcome his grief, he decides to retrace the journey he shared with his wife and fulfill a dream that she never had the chance to fulfill.

 Some of the filming locations included the unique coastlines of Kaikoura and the alpine environment of New Zealand’s tallest mountain, Aoraki Mount Cook.

 Film Wave & Netflix

 Tiuri, a teenage squire, answers a call for help that sends him on a perilous mission across the three kingdoms to deliver a secret letter to the King.

 The film was shot on Braemar Station with a back drop comprising of Aoraki Mount Cook and the majestic blue waters of Lake Pukaki.

 ‘The Luminaries’, starring Eva Green, tells an epic story of love, murder and revenge, as men and women travelled across the world to make their fortunes.
 This 19th century tale of adventure and mystery unfolds in the boom years of the 1860s gold rush.

 The story of West Coast’s history is revealed.
-The West Coast is also the actual location of the shoot.
+The West Coast is also the location of some of the exteriors of the shoot.